 - Hamdeok Beach - Situated along Jeju Olle Trail Course 19, Hamdeok Beach, also known as Hamdeok Seoubong Beach due to the nearby volcanic cone, is just 20 kilometers from Jeju International Airport.
 Renowned for its stunning emerald-blue waters, towering palm trees, and pristine white sands, it ranks among Jeju’s top three beaches.
 A bridge spans…

-- Haenyeo Museum - Celebrating the culture of Jeju’s female divers, known as haenyeo, which is recognized as a UNESCO Intangible Cultural Heritage of Humanity, the museum showcases the history of this unique culture from ancient times.
-All exhibits are generously donated by the haenyeo themselves.
-The museum includes a replica of a haenyeo’s house and provides in-depth exhibitions on their culinary traditions, upbringing, semi-agricultural and semi-fishing lifestyle, yeongdeunggut, and more.
+- Haenyeo Museum - Delve into the culture of Jeju’s female divers, known as haenyeo, recognized as a UNESCO Intangible Cultural Heritage of Humanity.
+The museum chronicles the history of Jeju’s haenyeo culture from ancient times, with all exhibits donated by the haenyeo themselves.
+It includes a replica of a haenyeo’s house and detailed displays on their culinary traditions, upbringing, semi-agricultural and semi-fishing lifestyle, yeongdeunggut, and more.

 In case of closures, weather conditions, traffic, or other unforeseen restrictions, the guide may substitute attractions on-site at their discretion.